Asymptotic behaviour of the noisy voter model density process: Introduction

-To give some context to $S$, note that when $p=0$, noisy voting reverts to the voter model with transition matrix $P$.
-In such a case, the voter model reaches consensus, that is, a fixed state where all opinions are the same.
-Then the chain $Q$ does not have a unique stationary distribution; indeed, it has two absorbing states, the state where all opinions are 1, and another where all opinions are 0.
+When $p=0$, the noisy voter model reverts to the voter model with transition matrix $P$.
+In such a case, the voter model reaches an ordered state of consensus, that is, a fixed state where all opinions are the same.
+Thus the process $\NVM(V,P,p)$ does not have a unique stationary distribution; indeed, it has two absorbing states: the state where all opinions are 1, and another where all opinions are 0.

 On the other hand, if $p=1$, then only re-randomization occurs, and thus the chain is a lazy random walk on the hypercube.
 It follows that $\sd(\xi)=1/2^n$ for all $\xi \in \{0,1\}^V$, that is, the components of $\xi$ are i.i.d.\!
 Bernoulli random variables of parameter $1/2$.
 In this case we have $\E(S)=1/2$ and $\var(S)=\sum_{x\in V}\pi^2(x)/4$, and so $\frac{S-1/2}{\sqrt{\var(S)}}$ converges in distribution (when $n$ tends to infinity) to a standard Gaussian if $\max_{y\in V} \{\pi(y)^2/\sum_{x\in V}\pi(x)^2\}\to 0$ by Lindeberg's central limit theorem.